 Who Should and Who Must care about STAD

 At the end of 2017, MCPc announced its plans to construct a Secure Technology Asset Disposition Center (STAD) in Cleveland.
-MCPc’s STAD is purpose-built to mitigate risk during the last phase of the IT lifecycle—effectively addressing the forgotten front.
+Today, MCPc’s Cleveland STAD facility is operational and purpose-built to mitigate risk during the last phase of the IT lifecycle—effectively addressing the forgotten front.

 Why SHOULD you care about STAD?: